rblades/dhworkbook_master/docs/module-5/Exercises.md

 Like the `master` branch of your GitHub repository, `gh-pages` is another branch option.
 Essentially, you create a GitHub respository, populate the gh-pages branch with web files, and your `yourusername.github.io` will become a functioning website.

 By deafault, GitHub Pages uses [Jekyll, a static site generator](https://jekyllrb.com/).
 However, Jekyll is not the only option.
 [Hugo](https://gohugo.io/) is another static site generator.
 This workbook was built using the [static site generator MKDocs](https://www.mkdocs.org/).
-While this exercise shows you how to use GitHub Pages powered by Jekyll to populate your GitHub domain, the instructions are generally similar for other static site generators.
+While this option shows you how to use GitHub Pages powered by Jekyll to populate your GitHub domain, the instructions are generally similar for other static site generators.
 You make a few changes and run the website using a GitHub repository.

 1. Login to your GitHub account.
 2. Click the button labelled `+` at the top left of the page next to your account.